Canderousx/AngleBackend2.0-microservices-/README.md

 ### **Important: This version of Angle Backend is under active development and heavy refactoring.
 It is not finished and may undergo significant changes at any time.**

-This project is the newest iteration of Angle Backend (see: https://github.com/Canderousx/AngleBackend) and it is incompatible with the current Angle Frontend (see: https://github.com/Canderousx/Angle_Frontend).
+This project is the newest iteration of Angle Backend (see: https://github.com/Canderousx/AngleBackend) and it is compatible with the newest version of Angle Frontend (see: https://github.com/Canderousx/AngleFrontend2.0).

-**A new frontend that supports this version is still under initial development**.

 ## What's new?